keidarcy/e1s/README.md

 ### File transfer

-Since file transfer though a S3 Bucket and aws-cli in container, you need a S3 bucket and add permissions S3 bucket permission to the task role and e1s role, and also need a aws-cli installed container.
+Implemented by a S3 bucket.
+Since file transfer though a S3 bucket and aws-cli in container, you need a S3 bucket and add permissions S3 bucket permission to the task role and e1s role, and also need a aws-cli installed container.

 <details>
   <summary>File transfer</summary>